Victor Bernal (politician): Legal difficulties

 It was again reported on 2 November 2012 that Bernal would not be prosecuted for alleged misuse of the Minga Guazú funds.

 On 12 November it was reported that the Ministry of Health had not signed any agreement with Itaipú to combat dengue, thereby supporting charges that more than G. 1,100 million in Itaipú funds purportedly spent on an anti-dengue campaign had in fact been spent on the Colorado Party's 2008 election campaign.
 Later in November, Acuña asked Judge Tadeo Fernandez to dismiss the charges that Itaipú funds had been used to pay campaign expenses.
 On 29 December it was reported that Tadeo Fernandez had finally dismissed the charges against Rulfo René Velilla Aguilera, Guido Guillermo Roque Zacarías Michelagnoli, and Wilfrido Emigdio Taboada.

+Between 2010 and 2018, investigations into investments in the Itaipu Retirement and Pension Fund (Cajubi) were led by several prosecutors: Sergio Alegre, Liliana Alcaraz, Victoria Acuña, and René Fernández.

+The commissions on Cajubi's investments were received by Paraguayan resident Ronald Timcke in Swiss accounts at Clariden Leu, according to the Public Ministry file No. 137/2014, dated October 2014, for money laundering.

+Ronald Timcke's mother-in-law, Myriam Peña Candia, was Chief Judge of the Supreme Court of Justice of Paraguay from 2015 to 2020, appointed by Paraguay's President, Horacio Cartes.

+Several years earlier, then-prosecutor Rocío Vallejo (elected to Congress in 2018) had already brought charges against Ronald Timcke and others for bribery in connection with the municipal employees' pension fund in Paraguay.
+That criminal trial concluded in May 2010.

 Recommended for return to Itaipú

 Senator Juan Carlos “Calé” Galaverna of the Colorado Party recommended to the party's presidential candidate, Horacio Cartes, in December 2012 that if he wins the 2013 general election, he should appoint Bernal to the position of Paraguayan director of Itaipú.